 The role of business users of the affected systems, whether they are sole traders, SMEs or larger enterprises, is to install those security updates as soon as possible before the cybercriminals come up with a way to exploit the weaknesses.

-This article highlights four key aspects of vulnerability management and explores how Sysnet Protect can help your merchant customers identify and address known weaknesses.
+This article highlights five key aspects of vulnerability management and explores how Sysnet Protect can help your merchant customers identify and address known weaknesses.

 Five key aspects to vulnerability management.